Blockchain-Alchemy/Flexscrow/README.md

 # Flexscrow
 [![](https://img.shields.io/badge/license-MIT-brightgreen)](LICENSE)

-Extensible Escrow system for Gaming Rewards on Tezos

 ### Summary

 This is a rubust, flexibale and scalable solution that allows secure and transparent escrow and rewards.